thomssl/Personal_Training_Assistant/README.md

 ### Creation

 Enter client name and choose schedule type.
 Input fields will change depending on the schedule type.
 Enter all required input fields visible to complete Client creation.
-See "Input Feilds" to make sure name field input is valid.
+See "Input Fields" to make sure name field input is valid.

 ## Joints